Faggy001/CICD-Deployment/README.md

 Your application will be automatically built, pushed, and deployed to the EC2 instance.

-**Summary**: The Dockerized Flask application will be deployed to an AWS EC2 instance using GitHub Actions.
+📘**Summary**: The Dockerized Flask application will be deployed to an AWS EC2 instance using GitHub Actions.
 This pipeline implements core DevOps principles by enabling CI/CD (Continuous Integration and Continuous Deployment), ensuring automatic builds and deployments upon source changes.

 On modification of application code, dependencies, or the Dockerfile, the GitHub Actions workflow is triggered.
 It builds a new Docker image, pushes it to Amazon Elastic Container Registry (ECR), and redeploys the updated container to the EC2 instance.
 The application becomes accessible via the EC2 instance’s public IP on port 80.